2013 Infiniti G37 Performance

 Acceleration and Power

 The 2013 Infiniti G37 sedan comes with a 3.7-liter V6 engine that produces 328 horsepower.
 A seven-speed automatic transmission is standard on the base model, while a six-speed manual comes with the Sport trim.
 Coupes and hardtop convertibles have the same engine, but slightly different power output, with 330 and 325 horsepower, respectively.
 The performance-oriented IPL Coupe has 348 horsepower, while the IPL Convertible has 343 horsepower.
 All Infiniti G37 models come with rear-wheel drive, but all-wheel drive is available on G37 sedans and coupes.
-The 2013 Infiniti G37 coupe gets an EPA-estimated 19/27 mpg city/highway with the automatic transmission.
-Fuel economy estimates aren’t yet available for the 2013 G37 sedan.
-However, the highly-similar 2012 model earns 19/27 mpg with the automatic.
+The 2013 G37 sedan and coupe both get an EPA-estimated 19/27 mpg city/highway with the automatic, which is a bit low for an upscale midsize car.

 - "I'd tighten up the shifting of the six-speed manual if I was the transmission engineer designing the next G manual, since you could feel the whole unit moving around down there.
 Same with clutch engagement, which was a little more wobbly than I'd like in a $45,795 sporty coupe." -- AutoWeek (coupe)